Vee2002/IT_Support_ChatBot/README.md

 - Real-time interaction via a chat interface

-✨**Features**
+**Features**

-📂 Knowledge base Q&A: Uses curated IT Frequently Asked Questions (e.g., slow laptop, removal of viruses, overheating laptop).
+- Knowledge base Q&A: Uses curated IT Frequently Asked Questions (e.g., slow laptop, removal of viruses, overheating laptop).

-🧠 Hybrid reasoning: Semantic search for FAQs + LLM fallback for unmatched queries.
+- Hybrid reasoning: Semantic search for FAQs + LLM fallback for unmatched queries.

-⚡ FastAPI backend with WebSocket endpoints.
+- FastAPI backend with WebSocket endpoints.

-🖥️ Frontend-ready: Can connect to a simple chat interface.
+- Frontend-ready: Can connect to a simple chat interface.